shreyas314159/shreyas314159/README.md

 With RoR, I would (hopefully) get to a point where I could build and ship prototypes/apps fast.

-You could find out more on my work through my <a href="https://www.shreyasprakash.com">personal website</a>.
+For additional insights into my professional work, please explore my <a href="https://www.shreyasprakash.com">personal website</a>.